radivad/innergy-kiosk/README.md

 Please see the reference file for recommended [Chrome group policy settings](GPO.md).

+### Set Administrative Password

+Set a password for the initial user created during install if not already done.
+This login can be used for all administrative and maintenance tasks.

 ### Enable Autologon

 Update the registry to [enable autologon](https://learn.microsoft.com/en-us/troubleshoot/windows-server/user-profiles-and-logon/turn-on-automatic-logon) for the ``` innergy ``` user or use the [registry file](AutoLogon.reg).